lukasz-strama/solaray-3d/README.md

 *   $c$ is the speed of light (scaled for simulation visibility)

 ### 3. Collisions (Volume Conservation)
 Collisions are perfectly inelastic.
-When two bodies merge, momentum is conserved, and the new radius is calculated assuming **Volume Conservation** (constant density), rather than Area Conservation.
+When two bodies merge, momentum is conserved, and the new radius is calculated assuming **Volume Conservation** (constant density).

 $$ r_{new} = \sqrt[3]{r_1^3 + r_2^3} $$